 If you experience technical difficulties or need assistance booking into a workshop, please contact the Comms team (firstname.lastname@example.org).

 For other questions such as about the workshop content or other Safe Church matters, please contact the Safe Church Consultant (email@example.com )

 Who needs to complete Creating Safe Spaces?

 The BUV recommends that:

-ALL paid staff; ALL deacons, elders, or board members; ALL ministry leaders (children, youth, prayer, worship, seniors…); and ALL volunteers who work with children and youth under 18, are required to complete a Creating Safe Spaces (or equivalent) within their first year of ministry and to renew after every 3 years.
+ALL paid staff; ALL deacons, elders, or board members, safe church team; ALL ministry leaders (children, youth, prayer, worship, seniors…); and ALL volunteers who work with children and youth under 18, are required to complete a Creating Safe Spaces (or equivalent) within their first year of ministry and to renew after every 3 years.

 - Foundations and principles of Safe Church

 - Protecting vulnerable people – definitions, indicators and response procedures